Data structure for node connectivity and cut queries: Introduction

 \section{Introduction}

-Let $\ka(s,t)=\ka_G(s,t)$ denote the maximum number of internally disjoint $st$-paths in an undirected graph $G=(V,E)$.
-An {\bf $st$-cut} is a subset $C \subs V \cup E$ such that $G \sem C$ has no $st$-path.
+Let $\ka(s,t)=\ka_G(s,t)$ denote the maximum number of internally disjoint $st$-paths in a graph $G=(V,E)$.
+An {\bf $st$-cut} is a subset $Q \subs V \cup E$ such that $G \sem Q$ has no $st$-path.
 By Menger's Theorem, $\ka(s,t)$ equals to the minimum size of an $st$-cut, and there always exists a minimum $st$-cut that contains no edge except of $st$.
-We consider designing a compact data structure that given $s,t \in V$ answers the following queries. \begin{tabbing} {\con} \= (connectivity query): \= Determine whether $\ka(s,t) \geq k+1$. \\ {\cut} \> (cut query): \> If $\ka(s,t) \leq k$ then return an $st$-cut of size $\leq k$. \end{tabbing}
+We consider designing a compact data structure that given $s,t \in V$ and $k < n=|V|$ answers the following $k$-bounded connectivity/cut queries.